Cache Admin¶

 Support Levels¶

-Different cache backends have different levels of support in the Cache Admin:
+Different cache backends have different levels of support:

 | Badge | Level | Description |